yrathod26/door-authentication-aws/README.md

 # door-authentication-aws
-Using 'Kinesis Video Streams' and 'Amazon Rekognition' to build a distributed system that authenticates people and provides them with access to a virtual door
+Using 'Kinesis Video Streams' and 'Amazon Rekognition' to build a distributed system that authenticates people and provides them with access to a virtual door.
+Check Assignment1-Spring2020.pdf for complete details.